 - Use Tax Software In past years, I have used my tax software program from each year to run a rough calculation of estimated taxes for the next year.
 I use last year's return because our itemized deductions don't change much from year to year.
 I just plug in an estimate of business income (wage income has taxes withheld).
 The tax software calculates self-employment taxes.
 While this method may not be completely accurate, it provides a rough estimate for tax planning purposes.

 Calculating Estimated Taxes for Partnerships, LLC's, S Corporations

 Since owners of partnerships, LLC's, and S corporations are not employees of the business, they receive payments periodically from the business.
 These payments are not subject to withholding, so estimated taxes may need to be paid.
 To calculate estimated tax payments, use the process described above.
 Your distributions from your business can be estimated from previous years, or you can project the current year from the present forward.

 Business owners must also pay self-employment taxes (Social Security and Medicare) on business income.
 Payments for this tax must be included with the business owner's personal tax return, and these taxes are not withheld from distributions, so you must add estimated self-employment taxes to your calculation of estimated tax payments.
 To calculate estimated self-employment taxes, use Schedule SE, or get help from your tax preparer.

 An example of a calculation for estimated taxes

-William Perez, Guide to Tax Planning, has an excellent article with a detailed example of a calculation for estimated taxes.
+William Perez, tax planning expert, has an excellent article with a detailed example of a calculation for estimated taxes.